-This little test of identity is the most famous part of Priyadarsan’s superbly performed Mazha Peyyunnu Maddalam Kottunnu (Drumming in the Rain, Malayalam/India, 1986), probably one of the funniest films in existence.
+This little test of identity is the most famous part of Priyadarsan’s superbly performed Mazha Peyyunnu Maddalam Kottunnu (Drumming in the Rain, Malayalam/India, 1986).
 It is rather unfairly known as a 'brainless' comedy of errors, but it also happens to be a socialist critique and a satire on the English language – though why anyone would know the exact distance from Washington D.C. to Miami Beach (1699 km, according to Google) is beyond me.
 But let’s start at the beginning…

 MPMK is the tale of the smug but tactless Madhavan Nair – who, having “learnt all there is to learn” in America, now calls himself M.A.
 Dhawan – and his childhood-friend-turned-chauffeur Shambhu.
 Madhavan’s nouveau riche parents want him to marry the daughter of the wealthy eccentric Sardar Krishna Kurup, for whom the Freedom Struggle never really ended.
 However, Madhavan would first like to carry out a “distant study of she and her parents” to be certain they don’t just want him because he’s 'American'.
 To that end, a family friend suggests that Madhavan and Shambhu visit the Kurups pretending to be each other.